 Deworming medications for internal parasites (anthelmintics) vary depending on your pet’s age, current medical status, and type of parasite.
 While the dewormers used today are very safe there can be side effects, so it is important to administer the medication as prescribed.
 Typically, newborn puppies and kittens are dewormed every two weeks starting as early as 4 weeks old.
 They should continue a schedule of deworming until their stool samples are free of parasites.

 Treatment of external parasites also depends on current medical status and type of parasite.
-Heartworms live in the heart, can damage both the heart and lungs, and entails a complicated treatment that takes weeks to months.
+Heartworms live in the heart, can damage both the heart and lungs, and infection entails a complicated treatment that takes weeks to months.
 A flea infestation can also take months to eradicate, as female fleas lay 50-100 a day that may not hatch for months.
 Fleas and ticks also spread other diseases such as tapeworm, Lyme disease, and Rocky Mountain Spotted fever.
 Prevention of these parasites is much simpler than treatment and essential to your pet's health!

 How to prevent parasites: